There are so many skincare products on the market today, that it becomes really easy to lose yourself in all the

 It’s not recommended to use it frequently - twice a week should be more than enough.

 Suitable for oily skin type.
 Not suitable for dry skin type.

 Lemon juice, besides having all the benefits as the apple cider vinegar, can also brighten the skin and reduce the appearance of brown spots or uneven skin tone.
 It’s high in vitamin C, which also has amazing benefits for the skin.
 Unfortunately, just like apple cider vinegar, lemon juice can dry out the skin and trigger the sebaceous glands to produce more oil.
 This is why you should always invest in a good moisturizer, which you will always use after treating the skin with lemon juice.

 Suitable for all skin types.
 Best for sensitive skin.

 Cucumber juice has a cooling and refreshing effect on the skin.
 It will keep it clear, nourish it with many essential vitamins, and hydrate it enough to prevent it from drying out.
 This is why is especially beneficial for dry and sensitive skin.
 To make a toner out of fresh cucumber you need to cut one cucumber in small pieces, place in a big bowl, and cover it with fresh water.
 Leave it in your fridge for 24 hours and then you can use it as a toner.

 Now that you know what exactly is a toner, what can you use it for and what will you get out of it, you can decide whether you really need it in your skincare routine.
 Most experts weight in favor of using toners mostly because they cleanse the skin, and keep the excess oil, debris, and dead skin cells in control and away from the pores.

-Additional benefits associated with the use of toners include shrinking large pores, regulating the skin’s pH balance, and acting as a protective layer against environmental pollutants.
+Additional benefits associated with the use of toners include shrinking large pores, regulating the skin’s pH balance, and acting like a protective layer against environmental pollutants.